AdobeDocs/analytics.en/help/components/c-segmentation/c-segmentation-workflow/seg-publish.md

 # Publish segments to the Experience Cloud

-Lets you use the segment for marketing activity in the Audience library, Target, and Audience Management.
+Lets you use the segment for marketing activity in the [!UICONTROL Audience Library], [!DNL Target], and [!DNL Audience Manager].

 This check box in the Segment Builder appears only if the report suite that you are saving this segment to is [enabled for the Experience Cloud](https://marketing.adobe.com/resources/help/en_US/mcloud/t_publish_audience_segment.html).

-By publishing a segment to the Experience Cloud, you can use the segment for marketing activity in the Audience library, Target, and Audience Manager.
+By publishing a segment to the Experience Cloud, you can use the segment for marketing activity in the [!UICONTROL Audience Library], [!DNL Target], and [!DNL Audience Manager].
 A segment title and description are required.

 >[!NOTE]
 >
 >In Analytics, you can edit or delete a published segment.
 If the segment is in use, a warning message is issued when you edit a segment.
-You cannot delete a published segment that is in use by Adobe Target.
+You cannot delete a published segment that is in use by Adobe [!DNL Target].

 >[!IMPORTANT]
 >